-Project delivery: Transforming Olean city centre in New York State
+Project delivery: Transforming the city center of Olean in New York State

 Our tools: Moata Carbon Portal can reduce a project’s carbon footprint

 Natural drainage and flood management provides protection and improves resilience against intense rainfall, which is becoming more frequent and severe as a consequence of climate change.
-Wetlands are part of the urban realm to capture and clean stormwater to replenish underground aquifers.
-Trees provide shade and help to reduce the urban heat island effect – without abundant green space, a city of 1M people can be up to 3°C warmer than its surroundings.
+Wetlands are used in urban spaces to capture and clean stormwater, replenishing underground aquifers.
+Trees provide shade and help to reduce the urban heat island effect.
+Without abundant green space, a city of a million people can be up to 3°C warmer than its surroundings.

-Green and blue infrastructure has made neighbourhoods better and healthier places to live and work.
+Green and blue infrastructure has made neighborhoods better and healthier places to live and work.

 Inspiring change: How nature-based solutions can save money and deliver a greener future

-Inspiring change: The costs and benefits of investing in green versus grey infrastructure
+Inspiring change: The costs and benefits of investing in green versus gray infrastructure

 10. Financial models

-National infrastructure investment banks are channelling money into projects that support inclusive economic growth and tackle climate change, providing a long-term source of capital at low cost in the form of equity.
+National infrastructure investment banks are channeling money into projects that support inclusive economic growth and tackle climate change, providing a long-term source of capital at low cost in the form of equity.
 Housing is a priority in most developed countries and transcends short political cycles.
-This has created policy stability and encourages private sector investment and collaboration with the public sector.
+This has created policy stability and encourages private-sector investment and collaboration with the public sector.

-Local planning controls and levies ensure that the gains from urban development undertaken by private landowners deliver a wider public benefit.
-Money raised repays loans taken out by public agencies to provide infrastructure, and to provide public services, including transport.
+Local planning controls and taxes ensure that the gains from urban development undertaken by private landowners deliver a wider public benefit.
+The money raised repays loans taken out by public agencies to provide infrastructure and public services, including transportation.

-Long-term political commitment, the alignment of public, institutional and private sector investment, supporting controls and equitable levies create the right conditions for landowners to put underutilised sites to better use, adding to the amount of land available and increasing the density of new developments.
-The knock-on is less urban sprawl, less land speculation and reduced financial risk for developers.
+Long-term political commitment, the alignment of public, institutional, and private-sector investment, supporting controls and equitable taxes create the right conditions for landowners to put underutilized sites to better use, adding to the amount of land available and increasing the density of new developments.
+The result is less urban sprawl, less land speculation, and reduced financial risk for developers.